|

 States, as in Figure 4, with the addition of data for Washington, D.C.

+in upper right of the figure.
 References Anastasi A. 1958 Differential Psychology, 3rd

 Ed.
 New York: Macmillan Co.
 Avery, R. D., et. al. (with 51 co-authors)